 The median survival time of patients with advanced cirrhosis is 6 -18 months.
 Serious alcoholic hepatitis has a mortality record of up to 50%.

 Complete abstinence is absolutely essential for any treatment of alcoholic liver disease, the other therapeutic procedure are of a supportive nature.
 Steroids can be used in the management of serious alcoholic hepatitis.

 Am I drinking too much?

 he ‘CAGE’ criterion which consists of four questions occurring within a patient’s life time continues to be used commonly as a practical means of screening for alcoholism.

-Have you felt the need to Cut down drinking?
+- Have you felt the need to Cut down drinking?

-Have you ever felt Annoyed by criticism of drinking?
+- Have you ever felt Annoyed by criticism of drinking?

-Have you had Guilty feelings about drinking?
+- Have you had Guilty feelings about drinking?

-Do you ever take a morning Eye opener?
+- Do you ever take a morning Eye opener?